-So, if you want to get a close view of the morning’s events, get there as close to 3am as possible.
+Bottom line: if you want to get a close view of the morning’s events, get there as close to 3am as possible.

-Buy Your Phil Merchandise in Town
+Buy Your Punxsutawney Phil Merchandise Early

 When I first arrived at Gobbler’s Knob, I noticed a lot of people wearing ridiculously awesome groundhog hats, scarves, and beanies.
 It didn’t take long before I really wanted one as well.
-However, despite asking around, none were to be had on location.

-Visit the Attractions in Punxsutawney
+Visit the Attractions in Punxsutawney, PA

 Personally, I really enjoyed popping into the Punxsutawney Groundhog Club Headquarters.
-While their isn’t a lot to see, it’s still interesting to check out the memorabilia from past Groundhog Days.
+While there isn’t a lot to see, it’s still interesting to check out the memorabilia from past Groundhog Days.
 If you’re lucky, a member of the Inner Circle might even be there to answer any questions you might have.

-While Punxsutawney might be the self-proclaimed “Weather capital of the world”, that doesn’t mean that you shouldn’t take a gander at a weather report before heading out for Groundhog Day.
+While Punxsutawney might be the self-proclaimed “Weather Capital of the World”, that doesn’t mean that you shouldn’t take a gander at a weather report before heading out for Groundhog Day.
 After all, early February in Pennsylvania can be quite cold, especially at night.